 Guidance for Collecting Background Sound Data (PDF, 5 pages)

-NOAA Fisheries provides the guidance below to assess the potential for listed ESA marine mammal occurrences in project areas.
+NOAA Fisheries provides the guidance below to assess the potential for listed ESA marine mammal occurrence in project areas.
 There are 8 marine mammal species on the West Coast of the United States.
 Southern Resident killer whales occur predictably in Washington and Oregon water, but their range includes California up to Southeast Alaska.
-Other Endangered Species Act-listed marine mammals and turtles can occur in Washington and Oregon waters but are generally less likely to occur in nearshore areas.
+Other marine mammals and turtles listed under the Endangered Species Act occur more often in the coastal waters of Washington, Oregon, and California but are generally less likely to occur in nearshore areas.
 More information about these species is available in stock assessment reports and status reviews.

 You can use conservation measures to avoid exposing marine mammals to sound levels that may cause injury or behavioral disruption.
 Two primary measures are available to avoid exposure: